maxim3007/pyenc/README.md

 # pyenc
-A simple python script that allows you easily encrypt and decrypt your files!
+A simple python script that allows you ***easily*** encrypt and decrypt your files using AES-256!

-Usage:
+## To run this script you should have *prompt-toolkit* and *cryptography* libraries.
+To install them just run:

+    pip install -r requirements.txt

+## To add this script to your PATH run:

+    sh install.sh

-    To encrypt a file: `python3 pyenc.py -e <name of your file>`
+## To encrypt a file:

+    python3 pyenc.py -e <name of your file>

-    To decrypt a file: `python3 pyenc.py -d <name of your file>.enc`
+## To decrypt a file:

+    python3 pyenc.py -d <name of your file>.enc

-Feel free to submit issues if you encounter problems!
+### Feel free to submit issues if you encounter problems!